Xtra-Computing/FedTree/README.md

 # Distributed Setting
 For each machine that participates in FL, it needs to build the library first.
+When building the library, passing `-DDISTRIBUTED=ON` option to cmake.
 ```bash
 mkdir build && cd build
 cmake .. -DDISTRIBUTED=ON